abbrcode/abbreviations-in-code/.github/CONTRIBUTING.md

 ## A good abbreviation is:

 -  `global` • understood by everyone
+-  `neutral` • singular masculine noun form like in dictionaries.
 -  `significant` • seen for the first time you still know what it means

 ## Open a new issue